fooooter/drain/README.md

 `set_cookie` is a HashMap containing every cookie to be set by the client.
 It's initially empty, and is also mutably referenced.

-To get a HashMap of all cookies, you can call the `cookies` function from `drain_common` crate.
+To get a HashMap of all cookies, you can use the `cookies!` macro.
+Keep in mind, that it returns `Option<HashMap<String, String>>`, so the result can be `None` if there are no cookies.
 Cookies can be set by inserting a name of the cookie and a `SetCookie` struct into the `set_cookie` HashMap.

 `SetCookie` is defined as follows: